kevlarr/kanbad/web/README.md

 - Creating new workspaces
 - Creating & removing boards
 - Creating, editing, and removing cards
+- Reordering boards in a workspace
-- Reordering cards or moving between boards via HTML5 drag and drop
+- Reordering cards or moving between boards

-Drag and drop is implemented using the base HTML5 drag events API, rather than any React-specific d&d library, primarily because implementing from scratch (1) is a better learning opportunity, and (2) offers more opportunity for customizing events and the types of draggable elements.
+Board and card Drag & Drop is implemented using the base HTML5 drag events API, rather than any React-specific d&d library, primarily because implementing from scratch (1) is a better learning opportunity, and (2) offers more opportunity for customizing events and the types of draggable elements & behavior on drop.

 ## Getting Started